jdnlee/chronicle2021/README.md

 # chronicle2021

-This repositiry is where our entry into the Chronicle Hackathon 2021 is kept.
+This repository is where our entry into the Chronicle Hackathon 2021 is kept.
 While we did not end up submitting the program, it was a valuable learning experience.

 ## Requirements